mars-1002/meme-museum/README.md

 5. Click on "Upload" to contribute to the gallery!

 ## Highlight
-<p>Meme Museum uses jquery to add a event listener to a HTML canvas.
+<p>Meme Museum uses JQuery to add a event listener to a HTML canvas.
 This feature allows the user to dynamically create a new meme only using HTML + JS.</p>

 ```
 function handleLoadImg () {